box-community/python-box-uploads/README.md

-# python-chunked-uploads
+# python-box-uploads
-How to use the box chunked uploads in python
+3 Ways to upload content to your Box using Python